lwerth/2019-October-Resources/git/master_lesson.md

 ### Why GitHub, and not some other service?
 Software Carpentries likes GitHub for a few reasons, but perhaps the best reason is that it is very popular!
 And when collaboration is one of the goals, popular is a good thing :sunglasses:

-Plus, if you're a student, you can have unlimited private repositories with GitHub for the duration of your studentship :nerd_face:
+Plus, as a student, you can have unlimited private repositories with GitHub for the duration of your studentship :nerd_face:

 -------------------------------------------------------------------------------------------------------------
 ## Repositories